 Today there are a variety of non-EPA certified systems that are sold on the Internet and/or offered by automotive shops.
 Because they are illegal according to federal laws, NGV Texas does not sell or recommend non-certified CNG conversion systems.
-However, consumers that do choose to purchase non-EPA certified systems should be extremely cautious and obtain information from the person installing such the systems to ensure that the equipment they use and the installation is safe.
+However, consumers that do choose to purchase non-EPA certified systems should be extremely cautious and obtain information from the person installing such systems to ensure that the equipment they use and the installation is safe.

 Certification is legally required by EPA and CARB.
-The fact that a system is certified for use in another country does not mean that it meets U.S. EPA or CARB requirements as most other countries have less strict vehicle emissions laws and currently neither EPA nor CARB recognize foreign certifications.
-In addition, currently there are currently no federal installer certification requirements.
+The fact that a system is certified for use in another country does not mean that it meets U.S. EPA or CARB requirements as most other countries have less strict vehicle emissions laws and currently neither EPA nor CARB recognizes foreign certifications.
+In addition, currently, there are currently no federal installer certification requirements.
 Therefore, buyers should beware of shops touting that they are federally certified to do such installations.

 Conversion Kits Certification:

 A much larger number of U.S. vehicles are now certified for CNG conversion.
 Each conversion must meet stringent EPA and/or California Air Resources Board (CARB) requirements.
 Installation of an engine conversion package and fueling system may be done after the vehicle has been in service or when the vehicle is first purchased.
 EPA and CARB require that Small Volume Manufacturers (SVMs) provide appropriate documentation and training to installers of their systems, commonly referred to as qualified system retrofitters (QSR).

 Installation by a non-qualified installer could damage the retrofit equipment or the engine (or both), compromise vehicle performance, or render the vehicle unsafe to operate.
 No EPA- or CARB-certified engine conversion systems should be sold to untrained/unapproved installers.